Originally published in 2012, updated with new ideas in May 2026.

 In our family it’s changed each year.

-Sometimes money, sometimes time (late-nights, dates with parents…back when that worked!, etc.), sometimes something they really wanted (clothes, toys, etc.)
+Sometimes money is attached.
+Other times, time is the reward (late-nights, dates with parents…back when that worked!, etc.) And sometimes the reward is something they really wanted (clothes, toys, etc.)

 Some years the reward is a special family trip.